BEST OF FRINGE NORTH (519) 2019

 Duaa Zahra – Stage ManagerDuaa is a third year Performance Production major at the Ryerson Theatre School, and is thrilled to be joining the team of An Atlas, A Nectktie, & Other Concerns.
 When not found working in the dark abyss of the backstage, Duaa can be found supporting local Toronto theatre, petting every cat and dog she can find, or avidly yelling at the TV over a hockey game.
 Recent works include: Stage Manager, Body Parts, Alumnae Theatre’s New Ideas Festival (2019), Technical Director, The Penelopiad, Ryerson Theatre School (2018); Stage Manager, The Ties That Bind and Gag, Toronto Fringe Festival (2018); Assistant Lighting Designer, Springworks, Ryerson Theatre School (2018).

 Lauren Greenwood – Writer / DirectorLauren is a Toronto-based award-winning screenwriter, playwright and comedian.
 She has a passion for absurdity and human connection that is prevalent in her work.
 Lauren received the 2019 Telefilm Canada New Voices Award with her feature-length screenplay Gaslight.
 She has previously written for the Canadian comedy series Out There with Melissa DiMarco.
-Her first short, Red Balloon, directed by Avi Federgreen, is currently in pre-production.
+Her first short, Red Balloon, directed by Avi Federgreen, is currently in post-production.
 As a standup comedian, Lauren produces and hosts Send Noobs, a bimonthly comedy show in Toronto that features new talent with a focus on women, BIPOC and LGBTQ+ performers.
-As an improvisor, Lauren is currently a member of the Second City Conservatory program.
+As an improvisor, Lauren is a graduate of the Second City Conservatory program.
 She also combines her love of the craft and the German language as a specialist script translator for German productions looking to attract attention on the international market.
 Lauren holds an honours BA in English and German, an MFA in Screenwriting, and is a proud member of the Playwrights Guild of Canada.

 EXTRA SPECIAL THANKS